 - Ensure your online donations are safe by choosing a reputable third-party payment processing vendor that can seamlessly integrate into your website.
 This allows for your supporters to easily make donations online and feel secure about doing so and allows you to maintain your focus on the mission of your organization rather than processing credit card donations.

 If this sounds like a lot to digest, whatever you do, don’t panic.
 And definitely don’t put off taking action because you’re not sure where to begin.
 The team of nonprofit IT security experts at ATB are here to help!
 Want to learn more and ensure your business is properly protected against known cyber threats?
-Contact us today – the initial no-obligation consultation is always complimentary, and all of our services are customized to your organization’s specific needs.
+Contact us today – the initial no-obligation consultation is always complimentary, and our IT support in St. Louis is customized to your organization’s specific needs.